How to help victims of a disaster

 2. How do I know which charities are involved in disaster relief?

-The CRA Charities Listings has many advance search features to assist you.
+The CRA Charities Listings has many advanced search features to assist you.
 For example:

 For a complete list of countries in which the organization operates view schedule 2 - Activities outside Canada section of the Registered Charity Information Return (T3010).

-3. Are there qualified donees that may be involved in disaster relief?
+3. Are there other qualified donees that may be involved in disaster relief?

 Yes, several United Nation organizations and registered foreign charitable organizations that have received a gift from Her Majesty in right of Canada may also be involved in relief efforts.

 4. How do I know if the government will match my gift?

 In some situations the government supports disaster relief efforts by offering to match donations made to charities by Canadians.
 These announcements are usually made by Foreign Affairs, Trade and Development Canada.